MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio.md

 ---

 # Introduction to Xamarin.iOS for Visual Studio

-_This article shows how to build and test Xamarin iOS applications using Visual Studio.
-It will explain how to use Visual Studio to create new iOS projects, build an iOS application, and then compile, test, and debug using a networked Mac to host Apple’s compiler and simulator, and Xamarin’s build toolchain._

 Xamarin for Windows allows iOS applications to be written and tested within Visual Studio, with a networked Mac providing the build and deployment service.